sigasi/sigasi_insights/content/manual/views.md

 ![](/img/manual/class-hierarchy-view.png)

-The Class Hierarchy view displays more information of the hierarchy of a class.
+The Class Hierarchy View displays more information of the hierarchy of a class.
 It consists of a hierarchy tree and a list of the class members.
 To open the Class Hierarchy of a class, click the class name, right-click and select **Open Class in Hierarchy** (or press **F4**).

 ![](/img/manual/class-hierarchy-open.png)